Frequently Asked Questions

 2. How do I apply for an exchange programme at a partner university?

-You need to register before 15 December (deadline for the first and second semester).
-The second deadline is for the second semester only: before 15 July.
+You need to register before 15 December (deadline for the first semester).
+The deadline for the second semester is: before 1 September.
 After you have been selected, you will be nominated at the partner university.
 The partner university sends you information about 'how to apply'.
 The international office at IDE can tell you more about the procedures and different deadlines.

 3. Is it possible to go on exchange to a university which isn't a partner university of IDE?